jimmieego/jimmieego.github.io/projects/80-samsung.md

 ![Media browse]({{ site.baseurl }}/images/samsung/search_2.png)

 ##Results
-From the heuristic evaluation we identified potential usability problems with experts' importance ratings.
-In the usability testing with users, we recorded task time, number of errors made, whether an error was recovered, users' comments and thinking process.
-By synthesizing the heuristic evaluation and usability test results, we categorized the usability problems as:
+From the heuristic evaluation we identified potential usability issues with experts' importance ratings.
+In the usability testing with users, we recorded task time, number of errors, whether an error was recovered, users' comments and thinking process.
+By combining the heuristic evaluation and usability test results, we categorized the usability problems as:

 - Different user mental models
 - Inconsistent or confusing terminology
 - Poor accessibility design of romote control
 - Slow system reponse
-- Unclear instructions
+- Unclear on-screen instructions

-We also found that the users were able to quickly accept the idea of Digital TV and associate it with computers or game consoles.
-And for IT products like Digital TV, Chinese users would not link the expectation and experience with their traditional life experience; they were more focused on the new possibilities from the technology.
+We also found that users were able to quickly accept the idea of Digital TV and associate it with computers or game consoles.
+Interestingly, users did not link their expectations of Digital TVs with experience of existing TVs; they focused more on new possibilities from the DTV technology.